khinds10/CarComputer/README.md

 ### Setting up your Raspberry Pi

-Insert your new microSD card to the raspberrypi and power it on with a monitor connected to the HDMI port.
+Insert your new microSD card to the Raspberry Pi and power it on with a monitor connected to the HDMI port.

 First login: user: **pi**, password: **raspberry**.